lidiyaganicheva/ProcessingSocialMediaData/homework_2/README.md

 4. To check message structure in broker container run:
 ./kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic reddit-comments --max-messages=5
 5. Change number of partitions in config.py file
-6. Run consumer.py --num-consumers 10 - kafka messages will be consumed, processed_data.csv created with reddit comment timestamp and the same value but converted
+6. Run consumer.py - kafka messages will be consumed, processed_data.csv created with reddit comment timestamp and the same value but converted
 7. Run latency_monitor.py